 Pupils at the school are mainly White British.
-190 pupils out of 203 on roll speak English as their first language.
-13 pupils speak another language as their first language which includes, Mandarin, Hungarian, Japanese, Polish, Romanian, Spanish, Turkish and Vietnamese.
-All Pupil Premium pupils are White British.
+190 pupils out of 205 on roll speak English as their first language.
+17 pupils speak another language as their first language which includes, Mandarin, Hungarian, Japanese, Polish, Romanian, Spanish, Turkish and Vietnamese.